 In addition to leading the Emory Campus Life Communications team, Tomika reports to the senior vice president and dean of Campus Life, providing communications counsel on a range of issues, including crisis communications.
 As a member of the university’s Communications and Public Affairs team, she also works on strategic initiatives that advance Emory’s reputation.

 Before joining Emory, DePriest served for 13 years with Spelman College as assistant to the president for strategic initiatives and as executive director of communications.
-She has also help communications leadership roles with Turner Broadcasting Systems and Southern Company.
+She has also held communications leadership roles with Turner Broadcasting Systems and Southern Company.

 DePriest is a member of and has been honored by the Council for Advancement and Support of Education and the Public Relations Society of America (national and Georgia chapter).